Bar SardineAddress and Info

 Peter LugerAddress and Info

-If you're looking for a damn good steak, you know to go to Peter Luger.
+If you're looking for a great steak, then you know to go to Peter Luger.
 But if you haven’t stopped by for a burger at lunch, then you haven’t truly experienced it.
 The Luger-Burger is over half a pound of medium-rare (don’t you dare order anything else) USDA Prime dry-aged beef on a fluffy sesame bun with raw onion.
 Add cheese and the famous thick-cut bacon, which will come on the side of the burger, since it’s literally too large to balance on top of it.
 Purists will insist you skip the cheese, but it really doesn't obscure the flavor of the meat, which is perfectly tender and just the right color of pink on the inside.

 Black Label Burger